stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    Your task is to come up with a new state type allowing for such changes (sometimes referred to as an *indexed* state data type).
-   The goal of this exercise is to also sharpen your skills in expressing things at the type level and derive function types and interfaces from there.
-Therefore, I give only little guidance how to go about this.
+   The goal of this exercise is to also sharpen your skills in expressing things at the type level including derived function types and interfaces.
+Therefore, I will give only little guidance on how to go about this.
 If you get stuck, feel free to peek at the solutions but make sure to only look at the types at first.